digital-shokunin/oscar/README.md

 I run Oscar on a [Raspberry Pi][raspberry-pi] under [Raspbian][raspbian].
 I use [this barcode scanner][scanner-amazon].

-Edit by digital-shokunin: Would like to add support for [Adafruit's compact scanner][scanner-adafruit].
+Edit by digital-shokunin: Also supports [Adafruit's compact scanner][scanner-adafruit] which is much more convenient and easier to place somewhere.
 There is also a [case I designed for it that can be 3D printed][case].

 That said, there's no reason Oscar shouldn't work with other hardware.